 The UDP client side table is just sorted by requests.
 The table displays the UDP traffic and the part of the hit traffic.
-The table is currently limited to the top twenty.
-If you want to limit the output to a different number, or use unlimited output (0), you need to change the main() function in seafood.cc, sorry for this.
+The table can limited as shown in section 2.5.2 (page 11)

 3.2.12 TCP clients by request